simplicity-load/java_cal/README.md

 ## Usage

-**Install ''Windows Terminal'' from the ''Windows Store'' before using for the full experience**
+**Install ''Windows Terminal''(or any other terminal that emulates VT100) from the ''Windows Store'' before using for the full experience**

 You can learn how to use it by running